pirovc/ganon/README.md

   <summary>ganon table</summary>

 ```
-usage: ganon table [-h] [--min-count] [--max-count] [--names [...]]
-                   [--names-with [...]] [--taxids [...]] [-i [TRE_FILES ...]]
-                   -o OUTPUT_FILE [-l] [-f] [-t] [-a] [-m] [-r] [-n]
+usage: ganon table [-h] -i [...] [-e] -o OUTPUT_FILE [-l] [-f] [-t] [-a] [-m] [-r] [-n] [--header]
-                   [--header] [--unclassified-label] [--filtered-label]
-                   [--skip-zeros] [--transpose] [--input-directory]
-                   [--input-extension] [--verbose] [--quiet]
+                   [--unclassified-label] [--filtered-label] [--skip-zeros] [--transpose] [--verbose] [--quiet]
+                   [--min-count] [--max-count] [--names [...]] [--names-with [...]] [--taxids [...]]

+options:
+  -h, --help            show this help message and exit

 required arguments:
-  -i [TRE_FILES ...], --tre-files [TRE_FILES ...]
+  -i [ ...], --input [ ...]
-                        Report files (.tre) from ganon classify/report to make
-                        the table
+                        Input file(s) and/or folder(s). '.tre' file(s) from ganon report. (default: None)
+  -e , --input-extension
+                        Required if --input contains folder(s).
+Wildcards/Shell Expansions not supported (e.g. *).
+                        (default: tre)
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
-                        Output filename for the table
+                        Output filename for the table (default: None)

-filter arguments:
-  --min-count           Minimum number/percentage of counts to keep an taxa
-                        [values between 0-1 for percentage, >1 specific
-                        number]
-  --max-count           Maximum number/percentage of counts to keep an taxa
-                        [values between 0-1 for percentage, >1 specific
-                        number]
-  --names [ ...]
-Show only entries matching exact names of the provided
-                        list
-  --names-with [ ...]
-Show entries containing full or partial names of the
-                        provided list
-  --taxids [ ...]
-One or more taxids to report (including children taxa)

-optional arguments:
+output arguments:
-  -h, --help            show this help message and exit
-  -l , --output-value   Output value on the table [percentage, counts].
-                        percentage values are reported between [0-1].
-Default:
+  -l , --output-value   Output value on the table [percentage, counts]. percentage values are reported between [0-1].
-                        counts
+                        Default: counts (default: counts)
   -f , --output-format
                         Output format [tsv, csv].
-Default: tsv
+Default: tsv (default: tsv)
-  -t , --top-sample     Top hits of each sample individually
+  -t , --top-sample     Top hits of each sample individually (default: 0)
-  -a , --top-all        Top hits of all samples (ranked by percentage)
+  -a , --top-all        Top hits of all samples (ranked by percentage) (default: 0)
   -m , --min-frequency
-                        Minimum number/percentage of files containing an taxa
-                        to keep the taxa [values between 0-1 for percentage,
+                        Minimum number/percentage of files containing an taxa to keep the taxa [values between 0-1 for
-                        >1 specific number]
+                        percentage, >1 specific number] (default: 0)
   -r , --rank           Define specific rank to report.
-Empty will report all
+Empty will report all ranks. (default: None)
-                        ranks.
   -n, --no-root         Do not report root node entry and lineage.
-Direct and
-                        shared matches to root will be accounted as
+Direct and shared matches to root will be accounted
-                        unclassified
+                        as unclassified (default: False)
   --header              Header information [name, taxid, lineage].
-Default:
-                        name
+Default: name (default: name)
   --unclassified-label
-                        Add column with unclassified count/percentage with the
-                        chosen label.
-May be the same as --filtered-label
+                        Add column with unclassified count/percentage with the chosen label.
+May be the same as
-                        (e.g. unassigned)
+                        --filtered-label (e.g. unassigned) (default: None)
-  --filtered-label      Add column with filtered count/percentage with the
-                        chosen label.
-May be the same as --unclassified-label
+  --filtered-label      Add column with filtered count/percentage with the chosen label.
+May be the same as
-                        (e.g. unassigned)
+                        --unclassified-label (e.g. unassigned) (default: None)
-  --skip-zeros          Do not print lines with only zero count/percentage
+  --skip-zeros          Do not print lines with only zero count/percentage (default: False)
-  --transpose           Transpose output table (taxa as cols and files as
+  --transpose           Transpose output table (taxa as cols and files as rows) (default: False)

-                        rows)
-  --input-directory     Directory containing input files
-  --input-extension     Extension of files to use with --input-directory
-                        (provide it without * expansion, e.g. ".tre")
+optional arguments:
-  --verbose             Verbose output mode
+  --verbose             Verbose output mode (default: False)
-  --quiet               Quiet output mode
+  --quiet               Quiet output mode (default: False)

+filter arguments:
+  --min-count           Minimum number/percentage of counts to keep an taxa [values between 0-1 for percentage, >1
+                        specific number] (default: 0)
+  --max-count           Maximum number/percentage of counts to keep an taxa [values between 0-1 for percentage, >1
+                        specific number] (default: 0)
+  --names [ ...]
+Show only entries matching exact names of the provided list (default: [])
+  --names-with [ ...]
+Show entries containing full or partial names of the provided list (default: [])
+  --taxids [ ...]
+One or more taxids to report (including children taxa) (default: [])
 ```

 </details>